Our submission windows are:

 Submissions sent outside these windows will be rejected unread.

 Fiction and Poetry Guidelines

-Please email your submissions to firstname.lastname@example.org.
-Submit no more than two flash fiction pieces and five poems at a time.
-Send each piece as a separate email unless the pieces are meant to be read together (e.g. a triptych of poems).
-Make sure to put Submission: Title in the subject line.
+Submit no more than two flash fiction pieces and five poems at a time, and please make sure you fill out the form again for each piece you send, unless the pieces are meant to be read together (e.g. a triptych of poems).

-Please do not send simultaneous submissions (pieces that are submitted to Arsenika and another market at the same time).
-Multiple submissions are accepted, but please have no more than two flash fiction pieces and five poems in the submissions queue at a time.
+Simultaneous submissions are allowed.
+Multiple submissions are allowed, but please have no more than two flash fiction pieces and five poems in the submissions queue at a time.

-We try to respond to all submissions within 14 days.
-If you haven’t heard from us in 30 days, please send us a query at email@example.com.
+We try to respond to all submissions within 30 days.
+If you haven’t heard from us in 90 days, please send us a query at

 Remember: Don’t self-reject.